ocaml-multicore/multicore-bench/README.md

            of time, we run our own loop to perform the operations.
 This has pros and cons.
 One con is that the loop overhead will be part of the measurement, which is something to keep in mind when interpreting the results.
-One pro is is that this gives more flexibility in various ways. *)
+One pro is that this gives more flexibility in various ways. *)
         let rec work () =
           (* We try to allocate some number of operations to perform. *)